 |Windberg Ruins||--||1.8 mi.
 West-Northwest of Central Coral Bay||St. John|

-If you'd like to learn more about the distillery process, you might enjoy visiting Cruzan Rum Factory.
+If you'd like to learn more about the distillery process, consider heading to Cruzan Rum Factory.
 Tours are offered between 9:00 a.m. and 11:30 a.m.

-Additionally, if the more functional aspects of living by the sea interest you, you might enjoy seeing Hams Bluff Lighthouse.
+Additionally, if the more functional aspects of life by the sea intrigue you, you might enjoy a visit to Hams Bluff Lighthouse.
 First lit in 1915 under the Danish Government, Hams Bluff Light is still in service, lighting the night sky for sailors approaching the island in the dark.

-Some of the other types of landmarks in the USVI are provided in the table below.
+Some of the other kinds of landmarks in this area. are listed in the following chart.